3dgeo-heidelberg/etrainee/course/module2/module2.md

 E-TRAINEE Module 2: Satellite Multispectral Images Time Series Analysis
 ================

-This Module aims to equip you with an in-depth understanding of satellite multispectral imaging, a potent tool that affords a unique perspective for observing and analyzing Earth’s surface.
+This Module aims to equip you with an in-depth understanding of **satellite multispectral imaging**, a potent tool that affords a unique perspective for observing and analyzing Earth’s surface.
 Through the capture of images across various wavelengths, satellite multispectral imaging allows for the identification and quantification of a broad spectrum of physical and biological phenomena.

-Module 2 provides a diverse array of pre-processing and specific analysis methods, all thanks to the many opportunities afforded by multitemporal analysis of regularly captured, freely available satellite data.
+Module 2 provides a diverse array of **pre-processing** and specific **analysis methods**, all thanks to the many opportunities afforded by multitemporal analysis of regularly captured, freely available satellite data.
 These methods pave the way for a plethora of applications in environmental studies.
 The selection of data and methods hinges on the study’s scale — whether local, regional, or global — and the required time interval to accurately capture phenomena of interest, such as the effects of hurricanes, climate change, or the peak of the growing season, in either inter-annual or intra-annual data.
 Thus, in this module, you will:

-- learn the basics of multispectral imaging
+- grasp the fundamentals of multispectral imaging
-- read about major sources and characteristics of Earth observation data
+- discover major sources and unique characteristics of Earth observation data
-- explore how temporal information in satellite data can be used in different analyses on various scales
+- understand how temporal aspect of satellite data can be used in different analyses on various scales
-- learn the necessary steps to prepare your images for analysis, including different corrections and maskings, as well as time series specific methods such as data harmonization, normalization, compositing, and gap filling
+- learn the essential steps to prepare your images for analysis, including different corrections and maskings, as well as time series specific methods such as data harmonization, normalization, compositing, and gap filling
-- learn about various approaches to the classification problems including machine learning algorithms and feature selection
+- dive into various approaches to the classification problems including machine learning algorithms and feature selection
-- learn different approaches to detecting changes and disturbances in vegetation using change detection algorithms and methods
+- explore different approaches to detecting changes and disturbances in vegetation using change detection algorithms and methods
 - apply the theoretical knowledge in the practical exercises to produce your own reference and image datasets and use them in classification and change detection problems
 - conduct case study analyses with multispectral time series in different use cases